Why are my kitchen cabinets sticky after cleaning?

 First off, it’s essential to consider the cleaning products you’re using.
 Some cleaners, especially those with oils or waxes, can leave a residue that clings to surfaces like a toddler to their favorite toy.
 If you’re using a multi-surface cleaner, check the label—some are designed for specific materials and might not be the best fit for your cabinets.

-READ How much are kitchen cabinets?
+READ How to clean greasy wooden kitchen cabinets?

 Then there’s the water factor.
 If you’re rinsing your cabinets with water that’s too hard, the minerals can settle on the surface, creating that unwelcome stickiness.
 Think of it like trying to wash your hands with syrup instead of soap; it just doesn’t work out well!